Bièvre bus network

-Bièvre bus network, is a French bus network running in Île-de-France, operated by public transit operators RATP Cap Île-de-France.
-It started its operations on August 1st, 2022.
+Bièvre bus network is a French bus network run by Île-de-France Mobilités, operated by RATP Cap Île-de-France through his subsidiary RATP Cap Bièvre from August 1st, 2022.

-It consists of seven routes, including two school routes, which mainly serve the basin of the Bièvre.
+It consists of seven lines, which mainly serve the basin of the Bièvre.

 History

-Bièvre bus network is now made up of eight routes from the former bus network Le Paladin, mainly serving the municipalities of Hauts-de-Seine including Antony, Châtenay-Malabry, Clamart, Le Plessis-Robinson and municipalities of Essonne including Massy, Verrières-le-Buisson and Wissous.
+Bièvre bus network is now made up of eight lines from the former bus network Le Paladin, mainly serving the municipalities of Hauts-de-Seine including Antony, Châtenay-Malabry, Clamart, Le Plessis-Robinson and municipalities of Essonne including Massy, Verrières-le-Buisson and Wissous.

 Network development

 Former network

-On January 2, 2006, the network was significantly expanded with the creation of routes 8, 9 and 12.
+On January 2, 2006, the network was significantly expanded with the creation of lines 8, 9 and 12.

-On May 26, 2007, the network is undergoing an initial restructuring with a simplification of the route 8 and the abandonment of service to Sceaux and Bourg-la-Reine by route 12.
+On May 26, 2007, the network is undergoing an initial restructuring with a simplification of the line 8 and the abandonment of service to Sceaux and Bourg-la-Reine by the line 12.

-On August 26, 2013, route 1 is diverted through Wissous and the district Saint-Éloi.
+On August 26, 2013, the line 1 is diverted through Wissous and the district Saint-Éloi.

 Due to the opening up of the competition of public transport in Île-de-France, Le Paladin changed to Bièvre on August 1, 2022, corresponding to public service delegation number 37 established by Île-de-France Mobilités.
 A call for tenders was therefore launched by the organizing authority in order to designate a company that will succeed the operation of Transdev Bièvre Bus Mobilités for a period of eight years.
 It was finally RATP Cap Île-de-France, via its subsidiary RD Bièvre, which was designated during the board of directors on October 12, 2021.

-At the time of its opening to competition, the network consisted of routes 1, 2, 4, 8, 9, 12, 15 and 18 of the former bus network, Le Paladin.
-Routes 3, 6, 7, 11, 14, 16 and 17 are integrated into the Vallée Sud Bus network.
+At the time of its opening to competition, the network consisted of lines 1, 2, 4, 8, 9, 12, 15 and 18 of the former bus network, Le Paladin.
+Lines 3, 6, 7, 11, 14, 16 and 17 are integrated into the Vallée Sud Bus network.

-From June 26, 2023, the routes are renamed according to a new numbering system implemented by Île-de-France Mobilités.
-Routes 4 and 12 merged to become route 412.
-In addition, some lines see their routes modified.
+From June 26, 2023, the lines are renamed according to a new numbering system implemented by Île-de-France Mobilités.
+Lines 4 and 12 merged to become line 412.
+In addition, some lines see their lines modified.

 From June 24, 2023.
-RATP Cap Bièvre also operates Tramway route 10.
+RATP Cap Bièvre also operates Tramway line 10.

 Network renaming

-As of June 26, 2023, the Bièvre network is one of the first to apply the new principle of unique regional numbering planned by Île-de-France Mobilités, removing duplicates concurrently with the commissioning of the Île-de-France tramway route 10.
-The correspondence between old and new numbers is as follows, line 409 will have a new route.
+As of June 26, 2023, the Bièvre network is one of the first to apply the new principle of unique regional numbering planned by Île-de-France Mobilités, removing duplicates concurrently with the commissioning of the Île-de-France tramway line 10.
+The correspondence between old and new numbers is as follows:

-This next table shows the renaming of the bus network between old and new number routes.
+This next table shows the renaming of the bus network between old and new number lines.